 The Philippines still does better than the United States; in the United States, one in ten adults suffers from diabetes.
 Even though the Philippines is still doing better than the USA, they are not so far behind the United States and may soon catch up to us.

 Many think as the Philippines is a tropical island nation, they are not hard workers and just lay around on the beach all day.
 But this is not true.
 The Filipinos are extremely hard workers.
-Most of them are highly dedicated to working hard to help out their families.
+Most are highly dedicated to working hard to help their families.

 It can be quite common to hear a Filipino say; I need to help my younger sister, brother, niece, or nephew.
-Families are very important to the Filipinos, so they will work very hard to help out their families.
+Families are essential to Filipinos, so they will work hard to help their families.

-Many Filipinos are happy but this does not make them happy go lucky.
+Answer – Many Filipinos are happy, but this does not make them happy to go lucky.

 For many Filipinos getting an education is very important.
-They may seem to have a happy-go-lucky attitude towards life and smiling and happy, but for many of them, they are very driven, want to learn and get an education.
+They may seem to have a happy-go-lucky attitude towards life and smiling and happy, but many are very driven and want to learn and get an education.

-It also means that the same majority of the population also speak two languages fluently—Tagalog and English.
-I don’t think many Americans can honestly say that they speak two languages fluently.
+It also means that most people speak two languages fluently—Tagalog and English.
+I don’t think many Americans can honestly say they speak two languages fluently.

 But not everyone wants to live and work in America.
 I know of many Filipinos who prefer to stay in the Philippines.
-Their family, the church, culture, food, social life, and lifestyle are all in the Philippines; they are proud of their country and want to stay there, and do not intend to live anyplace else.
+Their family, church, culture, food, social life, and lifestyle are all in the Philippines; they are proud of their country, want to stay there, and do not intend to live elsewhere.

-The majority of the Filipinos are Christian, not Muslim.
+Answer – The majority of Filipinos are Christian, not Muslim.

 The largest religion in the Philippines is Catholicism.
 Over 86% of the population is considered Roman Catholic.
 The Spanish did rule the Philippines for 400 years.
 When the Spanish ruled the Philippines, they also brought Catholicism with them.

-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “living Life As A Global Citizen.”We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.